vikassoni01/Getting-and-clean-data-assignment/CodeBook.md

 ###e) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Variables -
+subj - Subject
+acc - activity performed by the subject

+Activities Cat (categorical variable) -
+WALKING : walking during the test, WALKING_UPSTAIRS: walking up a staircase, WALKING_DOWNSTAIRS : walking down a staircase SITTING: sitting during the test, STANDING : subject was standing, LAYING : laying down

+All the measurements -
+tBodyAccMeanX, tBodyAccMeanY,tBodyAccMeanZ,tBodyAccStdX,tBodyAccStdY,tBodyAccStdZ etc all of the measurement variales mentioned in the results.df.txt